SChinchi/LogViewer/README.md

 - Main screen
   - Add loading progress bar for big files.
 Optimisation might also be possible when parsing the log.
-  - Look into loading a log from inside an archive.
 - Summary
   - Currently very much WIP.
 Maybe trim the information shown, maybe combine it with Diagnostics, maybe get rid of it.
 - Console